-Selling expenses for Fiscal 2022 were \$39,391,000 compared to \$28,909,000 for the same period in Fiscal 2021.
+Selling expenses for Fiscal 2022 were \$39,391,000 compared to \$28,909,000 in Fiscal 2021.
 The increase is mainly due to the addition of personnel and an increase in promotional activities related to our commercial products in the United States and was offset by lower levels of activity in Europe.
-The increase is also related to the accelerated amortization of the Trogarzo® commercialization rights for the European territory in the amount of \$6,356,000 following our decision to cease commercialization activities in that territory in Q2 2022.
+The increase is also related to the accelerated amortization of the Trogarzo® commercialization rights for the European territory in the amount of \$6,356,000 following our decision to cease commercialization activities in that territory in the second quarter of Fiscal 2022.